2013 enlargement of the European Union: Membership of the Schengen Area

 During June 2011 Croatia began with implementation of the projects and reforms required to join the Schengen Area by 2015.
 By joining the Schengen Area, border checks will be eliminated at the land border with Hungary and Slovenia, as well as at airports and ports for flights and ships to/from Schengen member states, thus facilitating the freer movement of persons between Croatia and the rest of the Schengen Area.

 The influx of refugees and migrants from Greece through North Macedonia and Serbia to Croatia and then to current Schengen member states like Slovenia, Austria and Hungary, as part of the 2015 European migrant crisis, led some to question whether there will be the political consensus necessary for further enlargement of the Schengen Area.
 In September 2015, Hungary threatened to veto Croatia's accession to the Schengen Area after it allowed migrants to transit the country into Hungary.
-Slovenia has suggested it could veto Croatia's accession to the Schengen Area as a result of its border dispute.
+Slovenia also suggested it could veto Croatia's accession to the Schengen Area as a result of its border dispute, though it ultimately did not.

 On 8 December 2022, the ministers of justice and home affairs representing their EU countries, called the Justice and Home Affairs Council, which is one of the configurations of the Council of the European Union, made the final decision to admit Croatia to the bloc.
-This will go in effect on 1 January 2023, which means that checks on persons at internal land and sea borders between Croatia and the other countries in the Schengen area will be lifted.
-Checks at internal air borders, meaning airports, will be lifted from 26 March 2023, given the need for this to coincide with the dates of IATA summer/winter time schedule.
-From 1 January 2023 Croatia will also start to issue Schengen visas and will be able to make full use of the Schengen Information System.
+This went in to effect on 1 January 2023, which meant that checks on persons at internal land and sea borders between Croatia and the other countries in the Schengen area were lifted.
+Checks at internal air borders, meaning airports, were lifted on 26 March 2023, given the need for this to coincide with the dates of IATA summer/winter time schedule.
+From 1 January 2023, Croatia started issuing Schengen visas and be able to make full use of the Schengen Information System.

 Membership of the European Economic Area

 Croatia's accession to the EU obliges them to apply for membership in the European Economic Area (EEA).
 The Croatian government submitted their application on 13 September 2012, and membership negotiations started 15 March 2013 with the aim to enlarge both the EU and the EEA on the same date, 1 July 2013.
 However, this was not achieved.
 On 11 April 2014, the EU and its member states (including Croatia), Norway, Iceland and Liechtenstein signed an agreement concerning the accession of Croatia to the EEA.
-It is yet to be ratified, but is provisionally applied with regards to Croatia.
-As of November 2022, the agreement has been ratified by 24 out of 31 parties.
+It provisionally applied until it officially entered into force on 19 February 2025.